shtyte/askbot-devel/README.rst

 ====================================
-Askbot - a Django Q&A forum platform
+Askbot - a Django Q&A forum platform -- using for Exp Tech Questions
 ====================================

 This is Askbot project - open source Q&A system, like StackOverflow, Yahoo Answers and some others.